DerGuteWolf/ABAP_TRANSLATION_HUB/README.md

   - SSL set to Active
   - Use a Cert List which Contains an Appropriate Root CA for SAP BTP (formally known as SCP)
   - You might want to restrict the Usage of this Destination with the Help of an "Authorization for Destination" Entry, since it Contains Credentials
+  - HTTP 1.1 and Compression for Both Directions should be Actived, All Cookies Need to be Accepted
-- Project ID: The <translation project ID> of a File Translation Project for abap xliff style properties files
+- Project ID: The <translation project ID> of a File Translation Project for ABAP xliff Style Properties Files

 ## Usage
 Intended to be run as a job with a variant after a `RS_LXE_EVALUATION_SCHEDULE` job has finished his work (This job starts several more jobs, so unfortunatly "after" scheduling is not possible, use some start time differences) but can also be run interactivly.